-The thyroid gland is normally located at the front of the neck.
-A retrosternal thyroid refers to the abnormal location of all or part of the thyroid gland behind the breastbone (sternum).
+The thyroid gland is normally a butterfly-shaped gland located inside the front of the lower neck.
+A retrosternal thyroid refers to the abnormal extension of the lower part of the thyroid gland behind the breastbone (sternum).

 Description

-A retrosternal goiter is always a consideration in people who have a mass in their neck.
+A retrosternal goiter should be considered in people who have a mass in their neck.
 A retrosternal goiter often causes no symptoms for years.
 It is often detected when a chest x-ray or CT scan is done for another reason.
-Any symptoms are usually due to pressure on nearby structures, such as the windpipe (trachea) and swallowing tube (esophagus).
+Any symptoms are usually due to pressure on nearby structures, such as the windpipe (trachea) or swallowing tube (esophagus).

 Surgery to completely remove the goiter may be recommended, even if you do not have symptoms.